Cardiff News: Overview

 Cardiff News originally aired as a twice-nightly programme called Hello Cardiff, focusing exclusively on news stories from the Cardiff area, as opposed to the national news services provided by BBC Cymru Wales and ITV Cymru Wales.

-The programme was relaunched in February 2016 as Cardiff's Local News and moved to new timeslots of 6pm and 9pm, followed two months later by a rebrand to #CardiffNews.
+The programme was relaunched in February 2016 as Cardiff's Local News and moved to new timeslots of 6 p.m. and 9 p.m., followed two months later by a rebrand to #CardiffNews.
 In July 2016, the station reported it claimed a weekly audience of nearly 100,000 viewers for #CardiffNews.

-In February 2017, the weekday programme was axed with shorter updates airing during the live magazine programme, The Crunch Cardiff, each weeknight from 6-8pm.
-An hour-long weekly review programme continued to air on Saturdays and Sundays at 7pm.
+In February 2017, the weekday programme was axed with shorter updates airing during the live magazine programme, The Crunch Cardiff, each weeknight from 6-8 p.m.
+An hour-long weekly review programme continued to air on Saturdays and Sundays at 7 p.m.

 In November 2017, following a restructuring of the Made Television network's operations, The Crunch Cardiff was axed along with all local programming.
 A replacement programme, Made TV News – combining local and national news stories – was produced from Leeds.
 This was axed in February 2018 in favour of Cardiff Live, a half-hour block of pre-recorded news, sport and features produced by local videojournalists.

 Presenters and reporters for Hello Cardiff and #CardiffNews included Jeff Collins, Laura Allen, Siriol Griffiths, Sian Angel, Matthew Harris, Rosalie Miller and Daniel Wilson.